rstoop/qmk_firmware/keyboards/nuphy/air96_v2/ansi/customizations.md

 - Default startup LED brightness is set to half of max.
 Default RGB effect is RGB_MATRIX_CYCLE_LEFT_RIGHT.
 - Default tapping has been reduced to 6ms (from 8ms default) and debounce set to 1 ms (default).
 Debounce algorithm set asym_eager_defer_pk
-- Various timings improvments to make the keyboard feel faster when typing.
+- Various timings improvements to make the keyboard feel faster when typing.
 - Fix keyboard randomly crashing/freezing. (algorithm from jincao1)
 - Deep sleep algorithm (level 3 sleep) is applied using code from nuphy / jincao1
 - Fix keyboard randomly crashing/freezing (algorithm from jincao1 with small modifications)